 The curriculum focuses on building strong research, writing, and analytical skills, while stressing the ethical framework of the law.
 Upon completion of the program, students will be able to work in a variety of legal settings including law firms, corporations, and government agencies.
 All paralegal courses have a practical component, allowing students to practice the legal theories taught in the classroom.

 The Paralegal program is approved by the American Bar Association.

 *Paralegals may not provide legal services directly to the public, except as permitted by law.
 California prohibits the practice of law by non-lawyers.

 The Paralegal Program has been extremely cautious in its acceptance of transfer specialty credit from other institutions.
-All students must complete 18 units of major on Miramar’s campus.
+All students must complete 18 units at Miramar College.
 Accredited institutions that are ABA approved may transfer up to 12 credits towards their major.
 Legal courses taken more than 5 years may not meet the current curriculum requirements and/or the current laws and procedures and thus may not be accepted as transfer credit.

 The Paralegal program offers both an Associate in Science Degree and a Certificate of Achievement in compliance with the American Bar Association (ABA).

 For questions or more information, contact email@example.com or call 619.388.7392.

 Students who complete the Paralegal Program will be able to: